Scarabrine/AVExamples.jl/docs/src/tutorials/basic.md

 ### github note
 A ``.gitignore`` file is added to make sure that when these results are produced they are not submitted to github (assuming a pull request is made afterwards).

+## Parameters
+Parameters are broken into two categories; `Inputs` and `Outputs`.
+In the demo, the inputs are also generated, but flags can be set to let the node know that the user will be setting these `rosparams` externally.